 The experience of Denmark and the Netherlands suggests a different way of treating criminals and dealing with crime.
 Those nations, like most others in Western Europe, think prison makes most offenders worse and should be used only as a last resort for the most violent and most incorrigible offenders.
 They also recognize that incarceration is very expensive and much more costly than other ways of dealing with offenders.
 These concerns have led Denmark, the Netherlands, and other Western European nations to favor alternatives to imprisonment for the bulk of their offenders.
 These alternatives include the widespread use of probation, community service, and other kinds of community-based corrections.
-Studies indicate that these alternatives may be as effective as incarceration.
+Studies indicate that these alternatives may be as effective as incarceration in reducing recidivism (repeat offending) and cost much less than incarceration.
 If so, an important lesson from Denmark, the Netherlands, and other nations in Western Europe is that it is possible to keep society safe from crime without using the costly get-tough approach that has been the hallmark of the U.S. criminal justice system since the 1970s.